Arbor knot is used to attach the main line to the spool of a reel. This knot can be used for centrepin and fixed spool reels.

-- Then attach the braid to the mono backing with a Albright knot.
+- Attach the braid to the mono backing with a Albright knot.

 The Arbor knot is used to attach fishing line to a reel.
-It can be used with fixed spool, centrepin and baitrunner reels.
+Ideal for use used with fixed spool, centrepin and baitrunner reels.
 I like to use a little masking tape to cover the knot, especially on a centrepin to prevent line catching on the knot when trotting a float down river.

 Braided lines will slip on a smooth spool without a backing.
 Use the Arbor knot to attach monofilament line to the spool and wind on a layer as backing.
-Tie the braid to the mono backing with an Albright knot and wind on the braid.
+Then tie the braid to the mono backing with an Albright knot and wind on the braid.

 Some spinning reels have “braid ready spools” and don’t need a backing.
 These have either a non-slip surface or the braid is attached through a hole in the spool.